czernous/persian-hugo/exampleSite/content/about/_index.md

 ## **My story**

 After studying for a degree in Art and Textile Design.
 The dreaded thought "what do I do next haunted me?".
 So I did what everyone else does.
 I got a job.
-I worked as a care assistant for few years to support myself.
+I worked as a care assistant for a few years to support myself.

 But as much as I loved working in Health and Social Care.
 Something was missing.
 It didn't cater to my creative nature.
 So I decided to become an Art Teacher.